leeper/Rcourse/README.md

 ## Why produce original materials? ##

 There is an ever increasing library of online tutorials, books, and other resources for learning R. So why create something new?
-Unlike the books or other tutorials, the idea behind this course is to create an ever-increasing library of short resources that allow students to quickly grasp one small facet of R programming.
+Unlike the books or other tutorials, the idea behind this repository is to create an ever-increasing library of short resources that allow students to quickly grasp one small facet of R programming.
 The course is therefore structured around small R scripts, which students can read and run on their own, in order to both learn R and simultaneously observe good reproducible research practice.

 And, building on theories of student learning, the course will supply both short lectures (as slides) and problem sets that enable students to follow along when the scripts are confusing and to directly test their learning in R.